 The repertory in Medellín included “Volver”, the Gardel anthem that has such resonance there, and tango standards like “Fumando espero”, “Nostalgias”, “Fuimos”, and “Por una cabeza”.
 Once or twice in a set, the trio performed an instrumental, making one realize how full and coherent a sound they had created behind the singer, how unified and yet distinct in its strands.
 Facundo Mercado (director and arranger), Bruno Ventura, and Luis Mario Rossi lay down a texture that is both driving and delicate; it is danceable, if one wishes; beyond that, remarkably varied, complex, and expressive.
-Rossi is on the guitarrón, a somewhat larger instrument, which adds to the depth and range, beyond what might be expected, of their sound.
+Rossi is on the guitarrón, a somewhat larger instrument, which adds a depth and range, beyond what might be expected, to their sound.

 The CD has its own shape and aesthetic.
 I call it tragic because, although it is not at all foreboding, it unfolds song to song in a universe that concludes with the lyric: “…quiero morir en tus brazos” – “I want to die in your arms”.
 Not only does de Olano’s rendition of the song (Caldara/Soto’s 1951 “Pasional”) build inexorably to the moment, so does the force of the guitars; and moreover the album as a whole.
 It should be listened to in its intended order:

 The nostalgia of “Sur” (Troilo/Manzi 1948) preps the tragic canvas on which two men will die in “Duelo criollo” (Rezzano/Bayardo, 1928); a slow sadness spreads in “Pedacito de cielo” (Francini/Stamponi/Expósito, 1942); a soul suffers in “Alma en pena” (Aieta/Jiménez, 1928); the woman of “Se dice de mí” vindicates her indignation; the melodic beauty of “Gricel” (Mores/Contursi, 1942) lessens the sorrow of a romantic loss, a mood voicelessly sustained by “A Don Roberto” (an original by Mercado); love aches from distance in “Lejos de ti” (Erazo, 1954); the lilt of vals softens the pain of “Tu pálida voz” (Carlo/Manzi, 1943); and Pasional rises, on de Olano’s voice, to its final desire.